Updated: Aug 24, 2021

 So, despite my fully Catholic education, my long and Christ-centred relationship with my church community (volunteering to read, sing, welcome and give Holy Communion; and being asked to facilitate confirmation preparation for children and their parents), as well as my consistent prayer life, I was excluded from the one thing I had gone to the course to develop - a deeper connection with God.
 Because of that one word, "tarot".

 So, does the word “tarot” worry you?
 Some people are very fearful about tarot, thinking that it is witchery, and worse.
-Some can't even hear the word, wincing at the sound of it (trust me, that happened when I started peddling my book).
+Some can't even hear the word, wincing at the sound of it (trust me, that happened when I started peddling my first book).

 Did you know that tarot cards were originally just playing cards, especially popular among people who were illiterate because they originally had no words or numbers?
 If you play gin rummy or solitaire, you could still be playing with them!